 The pool sits on the opposite side.
 It’s the shape of a wheel well.

 Additionally, the Turbo Wash Laundromat is located beside the pool.

-Lastly, The Lion King section of the resort doesn’t offer a pool.
+Lastly, The Lion King section of the resort doesn’t have a pool.
 However, it does have a children’s play area.
 This playground is between the main lobby and The Little Mermaid section of the resort.

-Your children will love staying here, and they’ll remember these larger-than-life characters around the resort for many years to come.
-And don’t be surprised if they want to spend more time at the pool than in the theme parks.
+Your children will likely love the pools at Disney’s Art of Animation and the hotel.
+Don’t be surprised if they want to spend more time at the pool than in the theme parks!

 - Transportation Options at Art of Animation

 - Art of Animation vs. Pop Century